 For nearly seven decades, The Watershed Institute has led the fight to preserve our region’s water and land.
 We engage local and state officials, urging them to strengthen environmental protections, improve planning and zoning, and make more informed decisions about our future.
 We work cooperatively with local towns through our Project for Municipal Excellence, and speak out against development proposals that would harm the environment and our quality of life.

-Science & Stewardship
+Science and Stewardship

 Across the region, we collect key data on the health of our streams and on other environmental factors.
 We distribute the information to residents and public officials, and work with them to address pollution of our water supplies and waterways.
 Our GIS Center (Geographic Information System) combines scientific data with mapping systems to promote better understanding of the environmental issues facing our communities.
 Our “River-Friendly” program helps residents, schools, businesses and golf courses become better environmental stewards.